podio/fixture/docs/source/using-fixture-with-appengine.rst

 Using Fixture To Test A Google App Engine Site
 ----------------------------------------------

-This tutorial looks at building and testing a simple Blog on `Google App Engine`_.
+This article looks at building and testing a simple Blog on `Google App Engine`_.
 It shows how to use ``fixture`` to load objects into the `Datastore`_ and how to use 3rd party libraries to run tests in a sandboxed environment to mimic production.

-The completed app can be found in the :ref:`fixture source code <download-fixture>` in ``fixture/examples/google_appengine_example/`` but some source code is illustrated herein.
+The completed app can be found in the :ref:`fixture source code <download-fixture>` in ``fixture/examples/google_appengine_example/`` but portions of the source code are illustrated herein.
 The example was written with `Google App Engine SDK`_ 1.1.1 and fixture 1.1.0 but may work with other versions.

 For a more general overview of Google App Engine, the `Getting Started <http://code.google.com/appengine/docs/gettingstarted/>`_ section of the docs may help.